portainer/d2k/README.md

 **Docker host mode** (default) emulates a single Docker Engine. `docker run`, `docker ps`, `docker exec`, and all container-level operations are translated to Kubernetes Deployments and Pods.
 Portainer connects as a Docker standalone environment.

-**Swarm mode** (`D2K_SWARM_MODE=true`) emulates a single-node Docker Swarm cluster. `docker service`, `docker stack`, `docker secret`, and `docker config` operations are translated to Kubernetes resources.
+**Swarm mode** (`D2K_SWARM_MODE=true`) emulates a Docker Swarm cluster. `docker service`, `docker stack`, `docker secret`, and `docker config` operations are translated to Kubernetes resources.
 Portainer connects as a Swarm environment and renders the full cluster view including nodes, services, stacks, and secrets.

 ---